michael-van-vuuren/csci5612/exampleSite/content/eda.md

 ### Creating Target Variable

-Now we should create a target variable (target variable will vary depending on the model, but this will serve as the main target variable).
+Now it is time to determine/create a target variable (target variable will vary depending on the model, but this will serve as the main target variable).

 Since many of the columns in the dataset are about streaming numbers and popularity, the target variable should not be something like predicting Spotify streams, because that lead to a circular prediction model.
 Instead, a variable that represents the probability of a song being included in a playlist will be the target variable.
 Along with this variable will be a binned version, i.e. low and high probability, for use on classification models.